gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As stated in the User guide, please note that this shouldn't be used over insecure connections.

+### Ctrl-c no longer stops the Daemon

+In Gradle 3.1 we made a number of improvements to allow the daemon to cancel a running build when a client disconnects unexpectedly, but there were situations where pressing ctrl-c during a build could still cause the Daemon to exit.
+With this release, any time ctrl-c is sent, the Daemon will attempt to cancel the running build.
+As long as the build cancels in a timely manner, the Daemon will then be available for reuse and subsequent builds will reap the performance benefits of a warmed up Daemon.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.